mellor-lab/mellor-lab.github.io/_sources/contents/our-team/members/hengweizhu.md

 [<i class="fa-brands fa-github" style="color: #696969;"></i>](https://www.github.com)-->

-I completed my undergraduate degree in Neuroscience at the University of Bristol in 2018.
+I completed my undergraduate degree in neuroscience at the University of Bristol in 2018.
 Following that, I began my PhD on the Wellcome Trust Neural Dynamics PhD programme which is co-supervised by Jack and Rui Ponte Costa.

 ### Research:

-My research interest lies in understanding how biologically inspired deep learning models learn and how their predictions can be used to guide experimental neuroscience in studying the brain.
+My research interest lies in understanding how biologically inspired deep learning models learn, and how their predictions can be used to guide experimental neuroscience in studying the brain.

 Specifically, I am investigating the impact of cholinergic neuromodulation on cortical microcircuits related to learning and memory.
 I have been implementing biologically plausible models of backpropagation to explore a role for the cholinergic system in credit assignment and have been testing these predictions using ex vivo brain slice electrophysiology.